reqover/docs/README.md

 ## Reqover

-Reqover is language agnostic tool that gives a picture about coverage of APIs based on Open API (Swagger).
+Reqover is language agnostic tool that gives a picture about coverage of APIs based on Open API (Swagger) or GraphQL.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)